smherwig/phoenix-timeserver/README.md

 instructions here assume that the phoenix source is located at `$HOME/src/phoenix` and the phoenix-makemanifest project at `$HOME/src/makemanifest`.

-Next, build the timeserver benchmarking tool:
+Next, build the timeserver benchmarking tool, `timebench`:

 ```
 cd ~/src/timeserver/bench
 make
 ```

-This builds the tool `timebench`.  `timebench` measures the the elapsed time for an invocation of `gettimeofday`.
+`timebench` measures the the elapsed time for an invocation of `gettimeofday`.
 Specifically, `timebench` computes the elapsed time for *N* invocations of `gettimeofday`, performs this test 10 times, and then takes the 30% trimmed mean (mean of the middle four trials).

-The timebench is used to measure both configurations that retrieve time from the host, as well as configurations that retrieve time from a time server.
+`timebench` is used to measure both configurations that retrieve time from the host, as well as configurations that retrieve time from a time server.